Creating and Running Symfony Projects

 A: Please check the following:

-- Verify in ServBay that the domain
+- In ServBay website settings, confirm the domain name

 servbay-symfony-test.local